Qualifying for Life Insurance after suffering from a Heart Attack.

 Can I qualify for life insurance if I have suffered from a Heart Attack or Myocardial Infarction?

 Yes, individuals who have suffered from a heart attack can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, in some cases depending on how much life insurance coverage that they’re looking for, they may even be able to qualify for a Preferred rate.
+In fact, in some cases, they may even be able to qualify for a Preferred rate.